We have prepared all the info any sales team needs to master the art of categorizing your leads. Keep reading and lead like a pro.

 On the other hand, cold leads require more nurturing.
 They have shown little to no interest in your product or service, and they are far from ready to buy.

 Cold leads will require more time and effort on your part to nurture and engage them, to hopefully earn their trust and sell your offering if the conditions get met.

 The Funnel is a visual representation of the customer journey.

-Usually, it spans from the initial awareness stage, or the top of the funnel, to the final purchase, or the bottom of the funnel.
-You can categorize leads and customize your communications according to their stage in the funnel to easily move them to the bottom and secure more sales.
+Usually, it spans from the initial awareness stage, or the top of the marketing funnel, to the final purchase, or the bottom of the funnel.
+You can categorize leads and customize your communications according to their stage in the funnel to easily move them to the bottom through the sales cycle.